cwellsx/time/README.md

 ### Use cases

-- A "period" is the timespan between two events
+- A "period" is the timespan between two times
-- There are "events" for which the user can click a button:
+- There are "times" for which the user can click a button:
   - Start -- begin a period
   - Stop -- end a period
   - Next -- switch from one period to another